 How to Pay for College

 With the growing cost of college tuition, it’s become increasingly more difficult for students to pursue higher education.
-But don’t lose heart—while crowdfunding is one great option for financing your education, there are plenty of other ways to pay for college in case you fall short of your fundraising goal.
+But don’t lose heart—while crowdfunding is one great option for raising money for school, there are plenty of other ways of paying college fees in case you fall short of your fundraising goal.
 Read on to learn how to pay for college without taking on major student debt.

-Financial aid is available to anyone whose family doesn’t have the means to financially support them through school.
+Many students don’t know how to pay for college without loans, yet financial aid is one of the best options available to anyone whose family doesn’t have the means to financially support them through school.
 FAFSA (the Free Application for Federal Student Aid) allows the student to apply for aid by filling out details about his or her family’s background; this includes total household income, savings, and any assets they happen to own.
 Depending on these factors, the student may qualify for a full or partial grant.

 Tip: If your parents have divorced or separated, only list the parent who claims you as a dependent.
 This way, the total household income stated on your application will be lower, and your chances of receiving a greater subsidy will be higher.

 Tip: Chances are you’ll qualify for more state scholarships than national ones.
-Look at local organizations and institutions or check with your guidance counselor about what’s available in your area.
+Look at local organizations and institutions or talk with your guidance counselor about how to go to college for free even if you don’t have a stellar performance to back you, and what’s available in your area.
+You can also research online.

 The Department of Education offers a number of federal grants to students, including Pell Grants, Academic Competitiveness Grants, National SMART Grants, and TEACH grants.
-Even though the amount of relief you qualify for is generally need-based, other factors like the cost of tuition, your status as a student, and your course work will also be taken into account.
+Even though the amount of relief you qualify for is generally need-based, other factors like the cost of tuition, your status as a student, and your coursework will also be taken into account.
 Grants don’t necessarily need to come out of federal money either; nonprofit organizations, religious institutions, and charities can also provide monetary grants to students.
+If you’re wondering how to get money for college when you don’t qualify for national grants, they are a great place to start.

-Tip: State grants typically require that you fill out an additional form to FAFSA, so make sure you do your research about how to apply.
-For example, to apply for a Cal Grant you’d need to fill out the CADAA.
+Tip: State grants typically require that you fill out an additional form to FAFSA, so make sure you do your research about how to apply so you can access the right grants.
+For example, in order to complete the process to apply for a Cal Grant you’d need to fill out the CADAA.

-Federal loans are often used in combination with grants and are a great way to make up for any extra costs if your aid package doesn’t cover everything.
-There’s a limit as to how much you can borrow (to ensure you’re not saddled with debt) plus federal loans have extremely low-interest rates compared to private loans.
+Federal loans are often used in combination with grants and are a great way to make up for any extra costs if your aid package doesn’t cover everything involved in paying for college.
+There’s a limit as to how much you can borrow (to ensure you’re not saddled with debt) plus federal loans have extremely low-interest rates compared to if you take a private loan.

 Tip: The Department of Education pays the interest on direct subsidized loans when you’re in school as well as the first six months after you graduate.